sig-gis/Liberia_NSC_ForestMonitoringTraining/index.md

 nav_order: 1
 ---

-# COUNTRY NAME Geospatial Capacity Building Workshops
+# Liberia Geospatial Capacity Building Workshops for Forest Monitoring
 These workshops aim to build participants' capacity to use geospatial technologies for mangrove and hydrological event management.
 For a detailed overview, you can read the workshop's [concept note](https://docs.google.com/document/d/1N3lmDg1uZoC4VQdsRQyvUtch2jIqBJpM_BBgyg_aUqE/edit?usp=sharing).
 By the end of this training series, participants will gain:
 1. A conceptual understanding of geographic information systems and use of QGIS;
 2. Knowledge of the use and interpretation of moderate and high resolution satellite imagery and synthetic aperture radar data;